 Phonics and Prewriting.
 We only did two Progressive Phonics sessions this week – we learned sp and st sounds.
 This is not a challenge, but th remains to be a challenge.
-Also we are definitely nowhere near sight fluency – Anna still has to decode every word, even if this word is repeated on the page 5 times.
+Also we are definitely nowhere near sight fluency – Smarty still has to decode every word, even if this word is repeated on the page 5 times.
 Still, she enjoys learning, and I enjoy teaching.
 She is also interested in writing letters, even though I don’t encourage it and don’t do any worksheet work on writing yet.
 She was in the middle of a birthday party for her toy, when she decided to write Happy Birthday card.
 A least one letter H is pretty legible, and her capital A that she practices non-stop is getting better.
 She really wants to learn to write her name and, fortunately, she only needs to know two letters to do that :)

 Our topic this week was Seasons, and here are our book picks.
 Bear Facts series is pretty neat – it explains science concepts in very simple terms.
 Sunshine Makes the Seasons is meant for 10 year olds or higher – we skipped all the pages that explain how exactly light falls on Earth, etc. I strongly recommend First Comes Spring.
 The book is really nicely done, because it has three double pages per season.
 One talks about a bear child and what he wears for this season.
 It also draws attention to the changes in an apple tree between seasons.
 Then there is a very richly illustrated double page of a small town in the middle of the season.
 And, finally, there is a page with individual pictures from the previous page that names all the activities.
-You can do so many different things with this book – name the seasons, match the pictures, discuss the difference between work activities and play activities, etc. We had a lot of fun, and Anna learned two basic facts about the seasons.
+You can do so many different things with this book – name the seasons, match the pictures, discuss the difference between work activities and play activities, etc. We had a lot of fun, and Smarty learned two basic facts about the seasons.
 They happen because the Earth moves around the Sun, and because we get more sunlight in the summer than in the winter.
 She knew all the seasons before, so it wasn’t new, and I didn’t expect her to understand how the tilt in the axis actually makes it all happen.

 Arts and Crafts.
 We participated in an Open-Ended Art linky and made Elmer.
-We also did some teddy bear projects for our Teddy Bear day, and Anna made this Pumpkin Bear as a follow-up yesterday.
+We also did some teddy bear projects for our Teddy Bear day, and Smarty made this Pumpkin Bear as a follow-up yesterday.
 For some reason this bear really cracks me up – she deliberately turned his paws into a tail and said that the bear pretends to be Swiper.
-Anna and papa also spent some time playing with our puppet theater.
-My husband was running his own puppet theater with his friends when he was a teenager, and he loves playing with puppets just as much as Anna (interestingly, he hates playing with dolls :)) It’s fun to watch them interact during puppet play, and it’s awesome that she gets such an early exposure to theater setup and rules.
+Smarty and papa also spent some time playing with our puppet theater.
+My husband was running his own puppet theater with his friends when he was a teenager, and he loves playing with puppets just as much as Smarty (interestingly, he hates playing with dolls :)) It’s fun to watch them interact during puppet play, and it’s awesome that she gets such an early exposure to theater setup and rules.

 To see what others are doing, visit Preschool Corner.